x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrate-mailboxes-across-tenants.md

    > [!NOTE]
    > At this time, a built-in tenant to tenant migration option is not available.

 This article explains how to migrate mailboxes and service settings from one Microsoft 365 or Office 365 organization to another Microsoft 365 or Office 365 organization in a business-merger scenario.
-If you have more than 500 users to migrate or a large amount of SharePoint data to migrate, it's a good idea to work with an [Microsoft solution provider](https://www.microsoft.com/solution-providers/).
+If you have more than 500 users to migrate or a large amount of SharePoint data to migrate, it's a good idea to work with a [Microsoft solution provider](https://www.microsoft.com/solution-providers/).

 The scenario in this article is based on two fictional companies - Contoso.com and Fabrikam.com - using two separate Office 365 organizations.
 Contoso has purchased Fabrikam and is moving the Fabrikam users and data to the contoso.com Office 365 organization.